 This option offers federally funded term loans up to $5 million.
 The funds can be used for expansion, purchasing equipment, working capital and more.

 There is a down payment requirement of at least 10% for the purchase of a business, commercial real estate, or equipment.

 Finally, the company must be in business for 2 years.
 For an applicant who wants to start a business, business experience equivalent to two years fulfills this requirement.

 Loans from this program are available up to $5 million.
 They can be used to buy machinery, facilities, or land.
 They are generally used for expansion.

 Private sector lenders or nonprofits process the loans and disburse funds.
 Honestly, this options works especially well for commercial real estate purchases.

 The terms for this type of loan range from 10 to 20 years.
 However, actually getting the funds can take from 30 to 90 days.
-The minimum credit score is 680, and collateral is the asset the loan is financing.
+The collateral is the asset the loan is financing.

 There is a down payment requirement of 10% with this program also, which can increase to 15% for a new business.

 It also has two 2 years is business requirement, but equivalent experience of management if the business is a startup works here as well.